Understanding Gun Possession Among Young Males

 Study funded by the National Coalition on Gun Violence Research

-The primary goal of this study is to provide a contemporary understanding of gun possession among young Black males living in urban areas with high rates of gun violence.
+The primary goal of this study is to provide a contemporary understanding of gun possession among young males living in urban areas with high rates of gun violence.

-Without an updated contemporary understanding of why young Black males choose to possess guns, how they view guns, and what their trigger points are – gathered from within their community – strategies to root out gun violence cannot target the true factors that lead to this violence.
-This multi-site study will examine gun possession among young Black males aged 15-24 in four marginalized urban communities to gain a better understanding of gun possession from their perspective.
+Without an updated contemporary understanding of why young males choose to possess guns, how they view guns, and what their trigger points are – gathered from within their community – strategies to root out gun violence cannot target the true factors that lead to this violence.
+This multi-site study will examine gun possession among young males aged 15-24 in four marginalized urban communities to gain a better understanding of gun possession from their perspective.
 The sites and corresponding HBCU's are Wilmington, Delaware (Delaware State University); Houston, Texas (Texas Southern University); Baltimore, Maryland (Coppin State University); and Jackson, Mississippi (Jackson State University).

 This project was initiated by and overseen by the Thurgood Marshall College Fund, which represents America's Black college community and provides a national perspective.

 1) a quantitative secondary analysis of existing data sources; and,